 It will blur the responsibility and miss the objective to avoid bad behaviours

-ESMA considers that the fall back is an incentive for participants (point 19); contrary, we believe this could represent a disincentive for real defaulters (trading entities).
+ESMA considers that the fall back is an incentive for participants (point 19); on the contrary, we believe this could represent a disincentive for real defaulters (trading entities).
 A trading entity may be inclined to let the CSD’s participant pay if the latter is not directly linked to the former.
 In case of a custody chain with several intermediaries it is likely that the cash compensation may not reach the trading entity.

 In our view, the fall back represents more the cure than the solution to the problem itself.